zongruxie4/component-library/docs/ray.md

     Running anything on a ray cluster is bound to bring about more cryptic messages and harder debugging.
     Please make sure your benchmark works for the single node case first,

 !!! warning
     This tool uses bayesian optimization, and will parallelize it over the number of GPUs provided.
 However, bayesian parallelization does not parallelize super well, so using a large number of GPUs is not reccomended.

+    With no HPO, this will parallelize over tasks.

+    With HPO, this will parallelize only within each task.
+Parallelizing within each task and across tasks seems quite challenging and is [not currently officially supported by ray tune](https://docs.ray.io/en/latest/tune/faq.html#how-can-i-run-multiple-ray-tune-jobs-on-the-same-cluster-at-the-same-time-multi-tenancy)

 !!! warning
     It is unclear if pruning with ray parallelization works without saving models.
 You may need to have this enabled for correct results.